-Then the Celebrant, facing the people and the persons to be married, addresses the congregation and says
+Then the Celebrant, facing the people and the persons to be married, with the woman to the right and the man to the left, addresses the congregation and says

-Dearly beloved: We have come together in the presence of God to witness and bless the joining together of N. and N. in Holy Matrimony.
-The joining of two people in a life of mutual fidelity signifies to us the mystery of the union between Christ and his Church, and so it is worthy of being honored among all people.
-The union of two people in heart, body, and mind is intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God's will, for the gift of children and their nurture in the knowledge and love of the Lord.
+Dearly beloved: We have come together in the presence of God to witness and bless the joining together of this man and this woman in Holy Matrimony.
+The bond and covenant of marriage was established by God in creation, and our Lord Jesus Christ adorned this manner of life by his presence and first miracle at a wedding in Cana of Galilee.
+It signifies to us the mystery of the union between Christ and his Church, and Holy Scripture commends it to be honored among all people.

+The union of husband and wife in heart, body, and mind is intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; and, when it is God's will, for the procreation of children and their nurture in the knowledge and love of the Lord.
 Therefore marriage is not to be entered into unadvisedly or lightly, but reverently, deliberately, and in accordance with the purposes for which it was instituted by God.

-Into this holy union N. N. and N. N. now come to be joined.
+Into this holy union N.N. and N.N. now come to be joined.
 If any of you can show just cause why they may not lawfully be married, speak now; or else for ever hold your peace.